LouieBHLu/Data-Mining-Notes/Data Mining Notes.md

 - Collect data includes information about user profiles, interests, browsing behavior, buying behavior, and ratings about various items.

 - In the recommendation problem, the user–item pairs have **utility values** associated with them.
-For n users and d items, this results in an n °ø d matrix D of utility values, also referred as the **utility-matrix**.
+For n users and d items, this results in a matrix D of utility values, also referred as the **utility-matrix**.
 There are two nature of the utility matrix, which has a significant influence on the choice of recommendation algorithm:

   1. **Positive preferences only**